dunatron/Re_Houser/README.md

 ## Mission

-FUCK UP WITH ALL THESE ROOKIES, SOUND LIKE A BUNCH OF PUSSIES TO ME, FUCK EM, FUCK EM GOOD, FUCK EM LONG, FUCK EM HARD, FUCK WHO?, FUCK EM ALL!

-- ^ Like that just like that
-- The motherfucking best yet, sorry for cussing
-- I dont who care at the top of the stairs, I am stepping up
-  - deep down in the dirt there lies us
 To provide a painless tenancy application/process that works quickly and effeciently.
 We believe there is no need for this process to be painful or.

 ## Features